terraform-microfrontends/terraform-infra/README.md

 # terraform-infra

-Terraform infrastructure for hosting and Github setup
+Terraform infrastructure for hosting microfrontends on the https://terraform.microfrontends.app domain